ElectronSutra/venture/pages/1-the-realm/1-6-military/1-6-1-imperial-legions.md

 becomes untenable.

 The cavalry of the Seventh Dragon are primarily mounted archers, using their high maneuverability and ranged power.
-The Eighth Dragon are also armed with large swords for melee engagement.
+They are also equipped with polearms or large swords for melee engagement.

 The Eighth Dragon are generally equipped with a crossbow, a sword, and a shield